 Is it worth getting a water softener installed?

-It may be worth installing a water softener if your home’s water has a hardness of 7 GPG or more.
+A water softener is best if your home’s water has a hardness of 7 GPG or more.
 Your clothes, hair, and skin will feel softer, and your water-using appliances and plumbing will last longer.

 Are all water softeners the same?